April 22, 2026

 Deep Roots & German Connection

-- Highlights – Private tours of Bethabara and Old Salem, hearth-cooking demonstration, Innovation Quarter tour, wood-fired pizza and brewery visit.
+• Highlights – Private tours of Bethabara and Old Salem, Innovation Quarter tour, wood-fired pizza and brewery visit.

-Discover how a city built on Central European craftsmanship has evolved into a global hub for innovation.
-We’ll start at the very beginning by visiting sites settled by the German-speaking Moravians, including Old Salem Museums & Gardens.
-This 1766 living history enclave features dozens of original buildings, landmark history, and costumed interpreters reflecting a culture of precision and artistry—including the nation’s oldest-operating bakery.
+Discover how a city built on Central European craftsmanship has evolved into a hub for modern innovation.
+We begin at the very beginning — with the German-speaking Moravians who first settled the region — exploring Old Salem Museums & Gardens, a 1766 living history enclave of original buildings and costumed interpreters that reflects a culture of precision and artistry.
+Among its landmarks: the nation's oldest continuously operating bakery.

-The story then shifts to the present as we visit downtown’s Innovation Quarter (IQ), where former tobacco factories have been transformed into one of the nation’s fastest-growing research parks.
-We’ll conclude with a relaxed evening of local craft beer and wood-fired pizza in the “Coal Pit,” the social heart of the district where the city’s industrial past and high-tech future blend seamlessly.
+The story jumps to the present at downtown's Innovation Quarter (IQ), where former tobacco factories have become one of the nation's fastest-growing research parks.
+We conclude with craft beer and wood-fired pizza at Cugino Forno in the "Coal Pit" — the social heart of the IQ, where industrial past and high-tech future feel very much at home together.

 Tentative Itinerary